 1. Let’s get obvious: don’t mow the lawn, delegate.
 Ah, you live alone, there’s no one to delegate to.
-In that case, allergists advise Allergic Living that it’s best to: take an antihistamine before mowing and wear an N95 protective mask.
+In that case, allergists advise Allergic Living that it’s best to: take an antihistamine before mowing and wear a protective mask from the hardware store.

 2. Keep the lawn short, that way, it’s not pollinating.
 (Grass pollinates through the air, not by insects like showy flowers.
 This is why it gets so easily into the nasal passages and eye ducts.)

 3. Check your local forecast and pollen count every day.
 On high grass pollen count days, head for the mall or take in a movie; not a good time to be outdoors.
-Damper days are better: the wetness holds the pollen on the ground.
+Damper days are better for people managing grass allergy: the wetness holds the pollen on the ground.

 4. Cool your home with a combination of closed blinds and drapes and air conditioning.
 It’s important to keep the windows shut to keep out grass pollen, which pollinates for most of the summer.

 5. Change your clothes when you coming in from a few hours outside.
 Washing your clothes frequently will reduce your personal pollen load.

 6. Change the clothes frequently of babies and toddlers, so you don’t inhale the pollen they’ve picked up.
 Also, wipe off the dog’s fur and bathe the animal (more frequently than he’ll care for) during the summer.